 Functional Nutrition is Getting Better Results

-One study compared patients treated at a family medicine clinic and an Integrative and Functional Medicine Clinic.
-The functional medicine patients reported bigger improvements in physical and mental health scores at 6 months and one year (11).
+One study compared patients treated at a family medicine clinic vs. an Integrative and Functional Medicine Clinic.
+The functional medicine patients reported bigger improvements in physical and mental health scores at six months and one year increments (11).

 Note that this functional medicine clinic involves a TEAM.
-Every patient visits with a doctor, dietitian, AND health coach, and mental health professionals are also available.
+Every patient visits with a doctor, dietitian, and a health coach.
+AND mental health professionals are also available.

 One study looked at pre-diabetics using “lifestyle interventions” versus the popular drug Metformin.
 “Lifestyle interventions” reduced diabetes by 58% and delayed onset for those who did get it for 11 years!
-Those given the standard drug therapy of metformin delayed diabetes for 3 years and reduced cases by 31% (16).
-Food and lifestyle ARE medicine!
+Those given the standard drug therapy of Metformin delayed diabetes for only three years and reduced cases by 31% (16).
+Food and lifestyle ARE the best medicine!

 Functional Nutrition is Cost Effective

 Boham urges, “Nutrition is one of the most powerful interventions available to clinicians.
 In many cases, it is less expensive, safer, and more effective than reaching for a medication to relieve every symptom….